New Jersey and the United Kingdom have had preliminary discussions about sharing liquidity for online poker, according to a recent report.

 There remains some question about whether this would be full liquidity sharing across the two jurisdictions.

-Online Poker Report notes that regulations in NJ say that online gambling must take place on servers located in Atlantic City.
+Regulations in NJ say that online gambling must take place on servers located in Atlantic City.
 More from OPR:

 It’s long been unclear how much flexibility there is in the server requirement.
 But if there’s little-to-no flexibility, then true player pooling with the U.K. wouldn’t be possible.